Rakeela/dragora-notes/metr101disc2-cloudidentifying.md

 ---
 Observing the sky outside, it's just pure white across the sky.
 I'm not sure what to report, or what distinguishable features might be perceived in that.
+---

+I did this assignment in a fairly desultory way.
+I need to go back and make a second discussion comment somewhere in the thread by Sunday.
+I'm not sure there's much to discuss.
+It's a rather simple assignment using publicly available information and it's not that thought-provoking IMO.